CN Bala Subdivision

 The Canadian National Railway (CN) Bala Subdivision is a major railway line in Ontario, Canada.
 It runs between the provincial capital of Toronto in Southern Ontario and Capreol in Northern Ontario, where the line continues as the Ruel Subdivision.
 It forms part of CN's transcontinental mainline between Southern Ontario and Western Canada.

 Passing to the east of Lake Simcoe, the line bypasses the cities of Barrie and Orillia, instead passing through the community of Washago.
-Cutting west toward Georgian Bay, it parallels the Canadian Pacific Railway's MacTier Subdivision through Parry Sound country, penetrating into the more rugged terrain of the Canadian Shield.
+Cutting west toward Georgian Bay, it parallels the Canadian Pacific Kansas City's MacTier Subdivision through Parry Sound country, penetrating into the more rugged terrain of the Canadian Shield.

 History

 The history of the Bala Subdivision is focused around the Central Ontario port town of Parry Sound.
 In the late 19th century, there were a number of plans to connect the Parry Sound area to the Ottawa Valley (and from there, the Saint Lawrence River) to the east, Toronto in the south, and James Bay in the north.
 After a number of disparate efforts in the 1880s by forces such as the Canadian Northern Railway (CNoR), the former materialized as the Ottawa, Arnprior and Parry Sound Railway, which bypassed the town to reach a western terminus at Depot Harbour nearby, and connected to the Northern and Pacific Junction Railway which ran from Toronto to Nipissing Junction, where it connected to the Canadian Pacific Railway line.
 With the increasing attractiveness of Sudbury as a rail destination due to the mining boom in the Sudbury Basin, the Canadian Northern's James Bay Railway was rechartered as the Canadian Northern Ontario Railway and rerouted through Sudbury.
 Construction was hindered as the company attempted to penetrate through Toronto's crowded railway network to Union Station in the south, and a small railway battle occurred when the CNoR's construction crews attempted to build a level crossing with the Grand Trunk Railway tracks at Rosedale.
 The GTR, in preparation for this, had blocked their path with a freight car, which was destroyed by the CNoR crews with dynamite.
 Ultimately the two railway companies came to an agreement to terminate the CNoR line at a junction (Rosedale Junction) with the GTR-owned and largely-defunct Toronto Belt Line Railway, and for CNoR trains to use the Belt Line to reach Union Station.
 The Toronto–Parry Sound segment was completed in 1906, terminating in the south at Rosedale Junction, running northward to the east of Lake Simcoe before crossing over the former Northern Railway of Canada (NRC) line to North Bay, which would later become known as the CN Newmarket Subdivision.
 At the time, this new line was known as the Parry Sound Section of the Canadian Northern, but by 1914 it was being referred to as the Parry Sound Subdivision of the Toronto Division, and later the Muskoka Subdivision of the Nipissing Division.